What makes a micro servo to become the best DLG servo?

 DS06 comes with standard mounting tabs only, unlike LV06 and HV06 which have different mounting versions.

-However, there are wing mounting adapters in the package, and since the case is plastic, you can easily cut the tabs if you won’t need those.
+However, there are wing mounting adapters in the package, and since the case is plastic, you can easily cut the tabs if you don’t need those.

 Hitec HS-40 [Analog]